MetaLang/d-articles/std variant is everything cool about d.md

 b /= 2; //Error: no possible match found for Variant / int
 ```

 That said, `std.variant` _does_ provide a sum type as well: enter [Algebraic](https://dlang.org/phobos/std_variant.html#.Algebraic).
-The name `Algebraic` refers to
-[algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), of which one kind is a "sum type".
-Another
-example is the tuple, called a "product type".
-In actuality, `Algebraic` is not a separate type from `Variant`; the
-former is an [alias](https://dlang.org/spec/declaration.html#alias) for the latter that takes a compile-time specified list of which types it may contain.
-This effectively gives us an in-library sum type for free!
+The name `Algebraic` refers to [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), of which one kind is a "sum type".
+Another example is the tuple, which is a "product type".
+In actuality, `Algebraic` is not a separate type from `Variant`; the former is an [alias](https://dlang.org/spec/declaration.html#alias) for the latter that takes a compile-time specified list of types.
+The values which an `Algebraic` may take on are limited to those whose type has been specified.
+For example, an `Algebraic!(int, string)` can contain either an `int` or a `string`, but if you try to assign a `string` value to an `Algebraic!(float, bool)`, you'll get an error at compile time.
+The result is that we effectively get an in-library sum type for free!
 Pretty darn cool.
 It's used like this:

 ```D
 alias Null = typeof(null); //for convenience